wjzhengsh/blockchain/nl/fr/get_start_starter_plan.md

 As you can see in [Deploying sample applications](howto/prebuilt_samples.html), Starter Plan makes it easy to get a sample application integrated with your network by using Toolchain.
 This setup also allows for continuous integration by automatically updating your sample application whenever your forked application repo is changed.
 If you want to deploy this application into an Enterprise Plan network, you can copy your forked application repo into a new repo and then follow the instructions in [Deploying sample applications manually](howto/prebuilt_samples.html#deploy_sample_applications_manually).
 -->

-Si vous déployez un modèle d'application quelconque sur votre réseau du plan Starter et désirez déployer cette application sur un réseau du plan Enterprise, vous pouvez copier votre référentiel d'application dévié dans un autre référentiel, puis suivre les instructions de la rubrique [Déploiement de modèles d'application manuellement](howto/prebuilt_samples.html#deploy_sample_applications_manually).
+Si vous déployez un modèle d'application dans votre réseau de plan Starter et voulez déployer cette application dans un réseau de plan Enterprise, vous pouvez copier votre référentiel d'application dévié dans un nouveau référentiel, puis suivre les instructions des modèles d'application pour les déployer dans votre réseau de plan Enterprise.

 ## Suppression ou sortie d'un réseau